 Increasing interest for the music of Amanda Maier

-CD-project featuring the complete works of Amanda Maier
+CD project with complete works of Amanda Maier

 - Amanda Maier vol.3 (piano trio, string quartet, St. Nicholas-Schwank, Klavierstück, Preludes)